3 Nature Art Projects for Kids

 - This activity can take place from a picnic table to the floor.

-- First, it’s suggested to use some paper underneath to catch paint spills.
+- We suggest using newspaper underneath to catch paint spills.

-- Once you have searched for several rocks to paint on, lay them out on your work space.
+- Once you have found several rocks to paint on, lay them out on your work space.

 - Use the paint brushes and paint to begin painting.